testervippro/Oracle-DB-Docker/README.md

 - **Username**: HR
 - **Password**: hrpass

-Run the following command to connect to the Oracle database and execute the `hr.sql` script:
+**Step 3 Run the following command to connect to the Oracle database and execute the `hr.sql` script:

 Here's the re-written command for each step separated: